JokerSync/Joker/README.md

 #### Manual install

-You can install most of the dependencies via __brew__:
+You can install most of the dependencies via *brew*:

     brew install libav portaudio libltc

     brew install ffmpeg --with-fdk-aac --with-ffplay --with-freetype --with-frei0r --with-libass --with-libcaca --with-libvo-aacenc --with-libvorbis --with-libvpx --with-openjpeg --with-openssl --with-opus --with-rtmpdump --with-schroedinger --with-speex --with-speex --with-theora --with-tools

-The SDL libraries can be installed with a specific script:

-    ./script/install_sdl.sh

 ### The Leap SDK _(optionnal)_

-Before any download or installation, you must know that the **leap** have been skipped for the moment.
+Before any download or installation, you must know that the *leap* have been skipped for the moment.

 Available [here](https://developer.leapmotion.com).